-Technically speaking, IAQ doesn't fit squarely into any specific category of HVAC.
+Technically speaking, IAQ doesn’t fit squarely into any specific category of HVAC.
 Is it partially related to heating and air conditioning?
-Sure, because it impacts the ways in which you filter your air and manage humidity.
-It's also partially related to ventilation since certain kinds of ventilation improve IAQ and other kinds - like a kitchen fan that's too powerful - make it worse.
+Sure, because it impacts how you filter your air and manage humidity.
+It’s also partially related to ventilation since certain kinds of ventilation improve IAQ and other kinds – like a kitchen fan that’s too powerful – make it worse.

 The thing about IAQ is that various factors can influence it.
 That includes HVAC, but also the integrity of your building envelope, ductwork quality, and any accessories or add-on equipment you might install to clean or purify the air you breathe.

 Lately, we’ve gotten excited that more clients are asking about ways to ensure their indoor air is healthy.
 Here are our basic suggestions, in rough order of practicality, for optimizing your home’s IAQ.

 Before installing specialized equipment to improve indoor air quality, be sure you’re doing the bare minimum to keep your air clean and safe.
 We call these the “IAQ basics:”

 - Seal your ducts.
 In addition to saving energy, sealing ducts prevents crawlspace or attic air from entering your living space.
 When you have significant leakage on the return side of your system, you’re probably breathing a lot of dirty, unfiltered air.
 Sealing those leaks with mastic or mastic tape keeps your air a lot cleaner.

 - Air seal your attic and crawlspace.
 In most homes, attic and crawlspace air regularly infiltrate the living space through gaps and cracks between building materials, ducts, electrical connections, and plumbing components.
 Locating and air sealing those gaps and cracks can drastically reduce air infiltration.